awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

 1. To enable execution logging, choose **Enable CloudWatch Logs** under **CloudWatch Settings**\.
 Choose **Error** or **Info** from the drop\-down menu\.
 If desired, choose **Enable Detailed CloudWatch Metrics**\.

-   For more information about CloudWatch metrics, see [API Gateway Metrics and Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/api-gateway-metrics-dimensions.html#api-gateway-metricdimensions)\.
+   For more information about CloudWatch metrics, see [Monitor API execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.

 1. To enable access logging, choose **Enable Access Logging** under **Custom Access Logging**\.
 Then type the ARN of a log group in **CloudWatch Group**\.
 Type a log format in **Log Format**\.
 You can choose **CLF**, **JSON**, **XML**, or **CSV** to use one of the provided examples as a guide\.